jason1015-coder/docs/content/collective/whitepapers/nanobench.md

 ### Benchmark Outputs

-Each run produces:
+Each evaluation run deterministically produces three primary artifacts:

-- A `run_<timestamp>.json` with per-task results (score, failure mode, provider, model, tokens, tool calls, time)
+- **Raw Telemetry Output**: A structured data payload (JSON) containing per-task execution metrics, including the tiered score, failure classification, model/provider metadata, total tokens consumed, tool-call frequency, and execution time.

-- A `baseline_report.md` with aggregated scores broken down by: provider, model, reasoning category, language, domain, and token density
+- **Aggregated Baseline Report**: A human-readable synthesis document breaking down aggregated scores across multiple dimensions: provider, model, reasoning category, language, domain, and token density.

-- A provider comparison table showing `Provider → Model → Task → Score → Failure taxonomy` for every evaluated model
+- **Provider Matrix**: A comparative matrix mapping Provider → Model → Task → Score → Failure Mode, allowing maintainers to instantly identify which LLMs suffer from specific architectural blind spots (e.g., hallucination vs. context exhaustion).

 ---

 ## 9. Failure Taxonomy

-The failure taxonomy is the most important output NanoBench produces.
-It is the thing that distinguishes NanoBench from every existing benchmark.
-A score change from 52% to 55% tells you nothing.
-Knowing that `insufficient_context_read` failures dropped from 62% to 21% after a prompt builder improvement tells you exactly what changed and why.
+The failure taxonomy is the primary diagnostic payload generated by the benchmark.
+Binary score improvements (e.g., shifting from 52% to 55%) provide zero actionable signal to model developers or framework maintainers.
+Conversely, observing that `insufficient_context_read` failures dropped from 62% to 21% after an update to a prompt builder provides exact, targeted telemetry

+NanoBench maps terminal states to six strict diagnostic categories:

 ### Hallucinated APIs (`hallucinated_api`)

-The agent calls a method or accesses an attribute that does not exist in the codebase.
-Common in repos with complex SDKs (e.g., `langchain-google` where the genai and vertexai packages have completely different class hierarchies) or functional paradigms (e.g., torax where JAX prohibits imperative attribute mutation).
+The agent calls a method or accesses an attribute that does not exist in the historical state of the codebase.
+This is highly common in repositories with complex, evolving SDKs or strict functional paradigms that prohibit imperative mutations.

 *Diagnostic signal: test fails with `AttributeError` or `NameError` on a symbol that doesn't exist in `required_files`.*

 ### Insufficient Context Reading (`insufficient_context_read`)

-The agent did not read enough of the codebase to understand the architectural dependencies before making changes.
-Manifests as surface-level edits that miss the underlying data flow.
-The torax dry-run showed this clearly: the agent read 34 files but never read the files that mattered.
+The agent failed to read enough of the repository to map the architectural dependencies before executing changes.
+This manifests as surface-level logic edits that miss the underlying data flow.
+Agents may read dozens of files, but fail to locate the actual architectural bottleneck.

 *Diagnostic signal: `files_read` is high but `required_files` overlap with `files_edited` is low.*

 ### Wrong Abstraction Layer (`wrong_abstraction_layer`)

-The agent made changes at the wrong level of the architecture — editing a high-level interface when the fix needed to go into the underlying implementation, or vice versa.
-Common in plugin-based frameworks like Ianvs.
+The agent injected its logic at the incorrect level of the architecture—for example, editing a high-level interface contract when the fix was actually required in the underlying implementation driver.
+This is heavily prevalent in deep, plugin-based frameworks.

 *Diagnostic signal: agent touched files from `required_files` but tests still fail with an interface mismatch error.*

 ### Missing Cross-Component Changes (`missing_cross_language_change`)

-The agent fixed one component but missed a parallel change required in another language or package.
-Common in full-stack repos (kolibri: Python backend + Vue.js frontend) or multi-package repos (langchain-google: genai + vertexai).
+The agent successfully fixed one localized component but missed a parallel architectural change required in another language or package.
+This routinely occurs in polyglot, full-stack environments (e.g., updating a backend schema but ignoring the frontend state manager).

 *Diagnostic signal: partial tests pass (one language's tests) but the other language's tests fail.*

 ### Context Window Exhaustion (`context_window_exceeded`)

-The agent exhausted its context window or token budget before completing the task.
-In the torax dry-run, a single task consuming ~52,000 tokens exhausted the Gemini free tier's daily quota on the first run.
-This failure mode proves that current agents cannot navigate 100k+ LOC repos without expert-verified context guidance.
+The agent exhausted its context window or API token budget before outputting a viable patch.
+High-complexity architectural tasks frequently exceed standard context limits, proving that current agents struggle to navigate large-scale repositories without highly optimized retrieval.

 *Diagnostic signal: Nanocoder exits with a context-size error or rate-limit error before `test_command` is reached.*

 ### Partial Fixes (`partial_fix_only`)

-The agent implemented a correct fix for part of the task but missed additional required changes.
-Scores 0.5 (partial pass) rather than 0.0 because the agent demonstrated directional correctness.
+The agent successfully implemented correct logic for a subset of the task but failed to catch all required edge cases.
+This triggers fractional scoring (0.5) because the agent demonstrated strict directional and partial functional correctness.

 *Diagnostic signal: some target tests pass, agent touched files from `required_files`, but full test suite fails.*